MoonPoet/xaprb-src/content/blog/leadership-behaviors.md

 *   First, know thyself.
 Knowing and being transparent about your own strengths and weaknesses enables you to understand others.
 *   If you are doing, you are not leading.
 Do not be the hub of the wheel.
-*   Define your direct reports’ roles and hire the people that are the best suited to those roles.
+*   Define your direct reports' roles and hire the people that are the best suited to those roles.
 *   Explain to your direct reports what you want done and how their work contributes to the success of the team and the organization.
 *   Give them the tools, training, coaching and resources to do their job and then let them succeed or fail.
 Do not coddle them.
 *   Give them timely, constant, caring and honest feedback about their performance.